WATER ECOLOGIES ~ Melting

 Juan Pablo Pacheco Bejarano

-Juan Pablo Pacheco Bejarano is a Colombian artist, writer and educator currently living in Madrid.
-His work uses multiple media to connect water ecologies, technological infrastructures, and spirituality through perspectives informed by political ecology and art.
+Juan Pablo Pacheco is a Colombian artist and researcher currently living in Madrid.
+His work uses multiple media to connect water ecologies, technological infrastructures, and spirituality through perspectives informed by political ecology and ecopoetics.
 His work explores how bodies of water, climate processes, and emerging technologies reshape contemporary modes of inhabiting and sensing aquatic environments.